GK-Hynes/exercise-tracker/README.md

 # Exercise Tracker

+An exercise tracker app built with Node and MongoDB for the freeCodeCamp APIs and Microservices Certificate.

+### Requirements

 - You can `POST` to `/api/exercise/new-user` with form data `username` to create a new user.
 The returned response will be an object with `username` and `\_id properties.`

 - You can make a `GET` request to `api/exercise/users` to get an array of all users.
 Each element in the array is an object containing a user's `username` and `\_id`.